Kaelzs/SS-Modifier/README.md

 #!insert $from('https://raw.githubusercontent.com/rixCloud-Inc/rixCloud_Surge-Data/master/surge3_rules')

 # > the modifier will find the same group (URL Rewrite) of the remote resource (or just using the
-# >   whole remote resource), and insert them to the start of current group (URL Rewrite).
+# >   whole remote resource), and insert them to the start of the current group (URL Rewrite).
 The modifier
-# >   will find the same group (URL Rewrite) of the remote resource, and insert them to the start of
+# >   will find the same group (URL Rewrite) of the remote resource and insert them to the start of
 # >   current group (URL Rewrite).

 [MITM]